rvrvrv/req-header-parser/README.md

 # req-header-parser
 Request Header Parser Microservice API Project for FreeCodeCamp

+## User story:
-User Story: I can get the IP address, language, and operating system for my browser.
+I can get the IP address, language, and operating system for my browser.